top of page

 15 miles

-Much of the trail through Mitchell is more urban in nature, featuring several local road crossings and surrounding commercial / neighborhood land uses.
-As the trail exists Mitchell on the south side, it crosses US 60, approximately 3 miles west of Spring Mill State Park.
-Between Mitchell and Orleans, the trail runs parallel, but not directly adjacent to, US 37 for approximately 5.5 miles.
-Once in Orleans, the trail corrior makes a strong eastward turn in downtown Orleans.
+Much of the trail through Mitchell is more urban in nature, featuring several local road crossings and surrounding commercial and neighborhood land uses.
+As the trail exits Mitchell on the south side, it crosses Indiana 60, approximately 3 miles west of Spring Mill State Park.
+Between Mitchell and Orleans, the trail runs parallel, but not directly adjacent to, Indiana 37 for approximately 5.5 miles.
+Once in Orleans, the trail corridor makes a strong eastward turn in downtown Orleans.
 For the next 10.5 miles, the trail corridor traverses through primarily agricultural land, with some minor crossings at local county roads.
-The greenway trail connects the small communities of Leipsic and Saltillo before entering Campbellsburg.
+The trail connects the small communities of Leipsic and Saltillo before entering Campbellsburg.

 Mitchell_Road Crossing.png